safe-global/safe-docs/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request by following our [contributions guidelines](./CONTRIBUTING.md).
+Contributions are more than welcome!
+Please open an issue or create a pull request by following our [contributions guidelines](./CONTRIBUTING.md).

-Git hooks are set up to run tests and linting before every push.
-You can run these hooks locally with `pnpm prepush`.
-All links will also be checked for validity on every pull request.
-You can check them locally with `pnpm linkcheck`.